 Holiday travel insurance in 3 easy steps

-2. Enter a few trip details—your destination, travel dates, etc.
+- Enter a few trip details like your destination, travel dates, etc.

-And with the Faye app you can do more than just manage your policy.
+And with the Faye app, you can do more than just manage your policy.
 It’s designed to make your trip as seamless as possible.
-It includes the ability to purchase an eSIM when you go abroad, a space to upload your most precious documents protected by two-factor authentication, local destination app recommendations and emergency contact info, and even a built-in digital wallet for fast reimbursements on approved claims, giving you plenty of tools to navigate your destination like a pro.
+It includes the ability to purchase an eSIM when you go abroad, a space to upload your most precious documents protected by two-factor authentication, local destination hints and tips, and even a built-in digital wallet for fast reimbursements on approved claims, giving you plenty of tools to navigate your destination like a pro.

 Why now is the time to consider travel insurance